fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 ## A formal grammar for hex colors

-Now let's jump into writing a context-free grammar for a hex color string.
+Now let's write a context-free grammar for a hex color string.
-We'll start with the basic pieces, the terminal symbols, and work our way up to the `Start` symbol.
+We'll start with our atomic elements, the terminal symbols, and work up to the `Start` symbol.

 All hex colors are hexadecimal numbers.
-So to write a grammar for a hex color, we first have to write a grammar for a hexadecimal number.
+To write a hex color grammar, we must first write a grammar for hexadecimal numbers.
-A hexadecimal number is any combination of sixteen digits.
+A hexadecimal number is base 16 which means that there are sixteen digits, instead of the usual 10 digits.
-These digits are the integers 0 through 9 and the letters A through F.
+These digits are represented by the integers `0` through `9` and the letters `A` through `F`.
 Let's start by creating a nonterminal symbol called `Num`.

 ```